 We stock Aguilar, Seymour Duncan and Dimarzio Bass Pickups.
 We can special order anything we don't have on hand.
 Check with us first and you might just get the best deal or get the pickup you want without having to wait.

 We can convert your fretted bass to fretless.
 We remove the frets, fill the slots, seal it up.
-We then process it in the Plek machine to a custom radius and perfect level/bow, etc...
+We then process it in the Plek machine to perfect level, relief and radius.
 Then we either finish it or leave it unfinished depending on your preference.
 Maple must be finished to keep it clean, but woods such as rosewood, ebony, wenge, etc... can be left unfinished for a softer, natural feel and sound.
 Fret marker colors are usually white or cream on dark woods and black on light woods.
 We don't just fill the slots with wood putty and let the neck twist or bow.
 We use solid plastic in the slots.
 We are experts at this process and produce much better playing fretless basses than anything we've put our hands on. (and we get rave reviews) If you're looking for a fretless conversion or a fretless setup, you came to the right place.

 We do broken headstock and neck repairs all the time.
 Filling or drilling holes, custom tuners, fixing torn out strap buttons and strap locks (so they never come out again!), etc...